jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-08-27-tight-aggresive.md

 And I don't think it's serving me well.

-So now I'm trying to play tight aggressive.
+So now I'm trying to find the right balance and play tight aggressive.